Excess Insurance Policies

 Normally the total sum of your excess will be divided into two parts.
 The first part of your excess is your compulsory excess.
 This sum is set by your insurer and will often vary upon your age and your driving experience.
 The type of car that you are insuring will also be a factor in deciding how much you will have to pay towards this.

 The second part of your excess is known as your voluntary excess, this is set when you apply for your insurance policy.
 The higher the level of your voluntary excess, the lower the yearly cost of your plan.
 This can be a good way to lower the initial cost of your insurance policy but it is worth remembering that in the case of an accident, you will have to pay this amount in full.

 Excess Insurance Explained

 You choose the upper limit of your excess insurance.
-The most sensible thing to do is to set it to equal the upper limit of your car insurance's excess.
+The most sensible thing to do is to set it to equal the upper limit of your insurance's excess.
 This is because if you set it higher than that, then you will end up paying higher premiums for an excess limit that you will never reach.
 Another option is to set a lower limit to your excess insurance, this will then not cover the whole amount of your excess but it will still go some way to helping you foot the bill.

 Types of Excess Insurance

 There are generally two types of excess insurance that you can purchase.
-The first of these is excess car insurance - the form which we have discussed here.
+The first of these is excess - the form which we have discussed here.
 The second type of excess insurance is known as lifestyle excess insurance.
 This form of excess insurance covers excesses on several different types of insurance policies.
 These include, but are not limited to, pet, home and travel insurance.

 One thing to remember when you take out a lifestyle excess insurance policy is that your excess limit is applied across all your insurance policies.
 This means that if your limit is £300, then you cannot claim more than this throughout all your polices per year.
-For example if you claimed £250 on excess insurance for a car insurance claim, then you only have £50 remaining for the rest of the year.
+For example if you claimed £250 on excess insurance for a claim, then you only have £50 remaining for the rest of the year.